 About the Scholarship

 In April 2020, the TGIF Committee unanimously voted to establish a $5,000 recurring scholarship for the next three years in honor of Brian and his many contributions to environmental sustainability on the UC Berkeley campus: The Brian Gialketsis SERQueer Scholarship.
+This scholarship was renewed and increased to $10,000 in May 2023 through 2026.
 The name SERQueer comes from the group that Brian and other SERC alumni created in 2018, a group they described as “a community space for queer students working on environmental sustainability & justice”.

-$1,000 scholarships will be rewarded to five students selected by the SERQueer Scholarship Review Committee.
+$2,000 scholarships will be awarded to five students selected by the SERQueer Scholarship Review Committee.

 - Honor the life of Brian Gialketsis and his commitment to building radically inclusive social and environmental justice spaces on campus